SlickAsAlways/Weather-App/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Simply download any of the versions you would like the highest one is the latest version of the application.
+Simply download the APK file and enjoy.
+Please note that this app is only working on Android as of now.

 ### Prerequisites